deanrad/hotel-california/README.md

 API requests `/api/rooms` and `/api/occupancy` are served up by the code in `/server.js`.

 Other than that, it's basic Create React App.

+## Storybook

+`npm run storybook`

+This will show you the UI development framework Storybook, which was used to get the look of the React components correct in each state.
+It's a great tool for iterative design with a great team.

 ## Giving Back